New Oral Agents for Multiple Sclerosis: A Healthcare Professional's Guide

-- After the first dose, Gilenya has caused symptomatic bradycardia, therefore first dose monitoring is required.
+- After the first dose, fingolimod (Gilenya / Tascenso ODT) has caused symptomatic bradycardia, therefore first dose monitoring is required.

-- Do not start Gilenya in patients with active infections.
+- Do not start fingolimod in patients with active infections.
 Obtain baseline CBC and monitor for infections during and for 2 months after discontinuation.

-- Withhold Gilenya treatment if suspected progressive multifocal leukoencephalopathy (PML).
+- Withhold treatment if suspected progressive multifocal leukoencephalopathy (PML).

-- Monitor for macular edema with a fundus exam before and 3-4 months after starting treatment.
+- Monitor for macular edema with a fundus exam before and 3 to 4 months after starting treatment.

-- Stop treatment if suspected posterior reversible encephalopathy syndrome.
+- Stop treatment if suspected posterior reversible encephalopathy syndrome (PRES).

-- Women of childbearing potential should use effective contraception during and for 2 months after stopping Gilenya.
+- Women of childbearing potential should use effective contraception during and for 2 months after stopping treatment.